| +Home | Museum | Wanted | Specs | Previous | Next |

 when a negative number is in the display.
 The 1115 doesn't provide an

-error indication when division by zero is attempted.
-When a divide by
+error indication when division by zero is attempted, and if performed

-zero is attempted, the machine enters a curious state.
+the calculator enters a curious state.
 The right-most digit

 in the display appears to be counting at a furious rate...making it appear